SpoBo/dobiss2mqtt/README.md

 This service needs to be pointed to a Dobiss CAN Programmer as well as an MQTT server.

-It will then expose your lights as MQTT lights using the Home Assistant discovery protocol.
+It will then expose your lights (outputs) as MQTT lights using the Home Assistant discovery protocol.

 For now this only supports basic lights since I'm a cheap bastard and I only have